Pritiks23/tensor/README.md

 [Community translations](https://www.tensorflow.org/community/contribute/docs#community_translations)
 are located in the [tensorflow/docs-l10n](https://github.com/tensorflow/docs-l10n) repo.
-These docs are contributed, reviewed, and maintained by the community as *best-effort*.
+These docs are contributed, reviewed, and maintained by the community as on *best-effort-basis* .
 To participate as a translator or reviewer, see the `site/<lang>/README.md`, join the language mailing list, and submit a pull request.